tommoor/tommoor.github.io/_posts/2017-01-02-getting-your-privacy-back.markdown

 ## Twitter Privacy Settings
 We’re getting somewhere, don’t give up yet!
 Next up is Twitter - similar to Facebook you’ll want to turn off all the advertisement tailoring and maybe the default location tagging depending on your preference on the [Twitter settings](https://twitter.com/settings/security) (Don’t forget to hit ‘Save Changes’ at the bottom of the page)

-You might have accidentally uploaded your entire address book to Twitter (they make this way too easy) - double check if that’s the case here and consider deleting the data on the [Twitter contacts dashboard](https://twitter.com/settings/contacts_dashboard)
+You might have accidentally uploaded your entire address book to Twitter (they make this way too easy) - double check if that’s the case here and consider deleting the data on the [Twitter contacts dashboard](https://twitter.com/settings/contacts_dashboard).

-This is also a good opportunity to double check which apps you’ve authorized to read your Twitter information and remove any you no longer want to have access, the full list of [apps with access to Twitter](https://twitter.com/settings/applications) here.
+This is also a good opportunity to double check which apps you’ve authorized to read your Twitter information and remove any you no longer want to have access, here is the full list of [apps with access to Twitter](https://twitter.com/settings/applications).

 ## Install a Password Manager
-If you’re still using a ‘system’ (hey, we’ve all done it!) or worse yet the same password for everything then nows the time to upgrade to a Password Manager, that way if one website gets compromised you don’t risk your other accounts being hacked too.
+If you’re still using a ‘system’ (hey, we’ve all done it!) or worse yet the same password for everything then now is the time to upgrade to a Password Manager, that way if one website gets compromised you don’t risk your other accounts being hacked too.

-[1Password](https://1password.com) is pretty awesome and you can make this change gradually by moving your passwords into the manager as you login to websites instead of all in one go.
+[1Password](https://1password.com) is pretty awesome and you can make this change gradually by moving your passwords into the manager as you login to services instead of all in one go.
 You’ll never have to try and remember which dumb rules a website expected for a password ever again.

 ## Install a Firewall
 It’s easy to forget about the desktop apps you use, they are all constantly phoning home too.
 [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) will alert you every time an app tries to access the internet and let you set rules for access rather than letting everything out by default.

-I’ll be honest, it’s a real pain to use for the first few hours because rules need to be created for all your existing apps but the peace of mind may be worth it.
+I’ll be honest, it’s a real pain to use for the first few hours because rules need to be created for all your existing apps but the peace of mind may be worth it - did you know Spotlight makes requests to lots of different services for everything you type in there?

 ## Use a VPN